mirlop001/MDDV21-LopezSierra/README.md

 ## Game design

-This game is simple: you have to achieve the highest score withouut dying.
+This game is simple: you have to achieve the highest score without dying.

 ### Player
-You will controll an android whose task will be end with the ghost tenants.
-For this porpose you'll have a gun that shoots yellow balls.
+You will control an android whose task will be end with the ghost tenants.
+For this purpose you'll have a gun that shoots yellow balls.

-You'll have to hit them a couple of times before they dissapear (the remaining health will be displayed on top of the enemy as a red progress bar.
+You'll have to hit them a couple of times before they dissapear (the remaining health will be displayed on top of the enemy as a red progress bar)

 ### Enemies
 The enemies are ghosts,